Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Evading the Impossibility Result: The Strategy at a High-Level

-\begin{definition}[Distributed Runtime Strong Verification] Let $\m{O}$ be a concurrent object specified in some way, and consider a correctness condition ${\sf P}_\m{O}$ for $\m{O}$.
-We say that a \emph{wait-free} verifier~$\m{V}_\m{O}$ \emph{distributed runtime strongly verifies}~${\sf P}_\m{O}$ if the following two requirements are fulfilled in every infinite execution $E$ of $\m{V}_\m{O}$ with an arbitrary input (abstract) implementation~$\m{A}^*$: \begin{enumerate} \item Strong Soundness: If for every finite prefix $E'$ of $E$, $E'|\m{A}^*$ satisfies ${\sf P}_\m{O}$, then either no process reports \error, or at least one process reports \error together with a witness for $\m{A}^*$.
+\begin{definition}[Distributed Runtime Predictive Verification] Let $\m{O}$ be a concurrent object specified in some way, and consider a correctness condition ${\sf P}_\m{O}$ for $\m{O}$.
+We say that a \emph{wait-free} verifier~$\m{V}_\m{O}$ \emph{distributed runtime predictively verifies}~${\sf P}_\m{O}$ if the following two requirements are fulfilled in every infinite execution $E$ of $\m{V}_\m{O}$ with an arbitrary input (abstract) implementation~$\m{A}^*$: \begin{enumerate} \item Predictive Soundness: If for every finite prefix $E'$ of $E$, $E'|\m{A}^*$ satisfies ${\sf P}_\m{O}$, then either no process reports \error, or at least one process reports \error together with a witness for $\m{A}^*$.

 \item Completeness.
-If $E$ has a finite prefix $E'$ such that $E'|\m{A}^*$ does not satisfy~${\sf P}_\m{O}$, then at least one process reports \error together with a witness for $\m{A}^*$ in $E$. \end{enumerate}
+If $E$ has a finite prefix $E'$ such that $E'|\m{A}^*$ does not satisfy~${\sf P}_\m{O}$, then at least one process reports \error together with a witness for $\m{A}^*$. \end{enumerate}

-We say that ${\sf P}_\m{O}$ is \emph{distributed runtime strongly verifiable} if there is a wait-free verifier that distributed runtime strongly verifies ${\sf P}_\m{O}$. \end{definition}
+We say that ${\sf P}_\m{O}$ is \emph{distributed runtime predictively verifiable} if there is a wait-free verifier that distributed runtime predictively verifies ${\sf P}_\m{O}$. \end{definition}

-We conclude this section mentioning that a slight varian of the proof of Theorem~\ref{theo-impossibility} shows that the stronger version of the problem in the definition above is impossible for the general class of implementations (see Appendix~\ref{sec-impossibility-weak}).
+A slight variant of the proof of Theorem~\ref{theo-impossibility} shows that the predictive version above is impossible for the general class of implementations (see Appendix~\ref{sec-impossibility-predict}).

+\paragraph{An intuition about the construction from $\m{A}$ to $\m{A}^*$} The idea in $\m{A}^*$ is to make asynchrony an ``ally'' instead of an ``enemy''.
+Suppose that in an execution $E^*$ of~$\m{A}^*$, the actual history $E$ of~\m{A} is not linearizable.
+If delays are short, then $E'$ is not linearizable (see the example at the bottom of Figure~\ref{fig-shrink}), and hence the mistake can be detected.
+If delays are long, then the sketch $E'$ is linearizable (hence $E^*$ too); in this case the mistake cannot be detected, but $E'$ somehow ``enforces'' linearizability in~$E^*$.
+Therefore, a crucial property of $\m{A}^*$ is that the sketches it produces allow any client \m{C} that uses $\m{A}^*$ instead of \m{A}, detect any possibly non-linearizable history of \m{A} that \emph{is not enforced corect} by $\m{A}^*$.
+Thus, \m{C}'s computation can never be compromised by incorrect responses of~\m{A}, as they are either enforced in $\m{A}^*$ or detectable in \m{C}.